huggingface/blog/chatbot-amd-gpu.md

 ---

 <h1>
-Exploring Vicuna: How to Run a Chatgpt-like Chatbot on a Single AMD GPU with ROCm</h1>
+Run a Chatgpt-like Chatbot on a Single AMD GPU with ROCm</h1>

 <!-- {blog_metadata} -->
 <!-- {authors} -->